 Please note that this year’s Conference programme will include only a limited number of openings for 30-minute presentations/short papers (20 minutes + 10 min Q&A), which will follow the Keynote and OUP presentations.
-Papers will be selected based on several criteria including relevance to the conference theme, research/teaching contribution, balanced representation across both sponsoring chapters, and the Professional Development goals of the Shikoku JALT Conference.
+Papers will be selected based on several criteria including research/teaching contribution, balanced representation across both sponsoring chapters, and the Professional Development goals of the Shikoku JALT Conference.
 Preference may be given to younger teacher-researchers, and/or those without university funding for conference travel.

 For the short paper section of the Conference, we invite presentation proposals from JALT members as well as non-JALT members.